Having a Baby

 Self-employed people who register for the EI program may also be eligible to receive maternity and parental benefits.

 The birth certificate is issued by the province or territory in which your baby was born.
 You should apply as soon as possible after your baby is born.

-If you are a resident of British Columbia, Alberta, Manitoba, Ontario, Quebec, Nova Scotia, Prince Edward Island or, Newfoundland and Labrador, you can use the Newborn Registration Service to complete your child's birth registration and apply for your child's Social Insurance Number.
-For the provinces of British Columbia and Ontario, you also have the option to apply for your child's Birth Certificate, at the same time.
+If you live in any of the provinces and are a Canadian citizen or permanent resident, you can use the Newborn Registration Service to complete your child's birth registration and apply for your child's Social Insurance Number.
+For the provinces of British Columbia, Ontario and Saskatchewan, you also have the option to apply for your child's birth certificate at the same time.

-You can also apply for your Canada Child Benefits at the same time as you register the birth of your child if you are the birth mother and a resident of British Columbia, Alberta, Manitoba, Ontario, Quebec, Nova Scotia, or Prince Edward Island.
+You can also apply for your Canada Child Benefits at the same time as you register the birth of your child if you are the birth mother and live in any of the provinces.
 The information on the birth registration form will then be sent electronically to the Canada Revenue Agency (CRA) over a secure communication network to protect your personal information.
 Canada Child Benefits include the Canada Child Tax Benefit (CCTB), the Universal Child Care Benefit (UCCB), the GST/HST credit, and any related provincial/territorial programs that the CRA administers.